Scaling SpotHero and the Future of Mobility

 If you are always looking at the trade-off between a really big thing and a small thing, the ROI on the big thing in the short term is always going to be better than the ROI on the small thing or the new thing in the short run.
 So bifurcating those two projects was definitely a big thing that we've done to help us set ourselves up for success when trying new things.

 Elan: I would say start with the why.
 It’s perfectly acceptable and expected to learn from others.
-To look at who's done it before and figure out what they done that could work for us.
+To look at who has done it before and figure out what they have done that could work for us.
 The mistake is copying tactics without thinking about the strategy behind it.

 We often look at analogs of companies in mobility or that are further along in their journey, looking at tactics to evaluate if they fit within our strategy.
 And that's okay.
 But I've seen companies that just copy the competitor.
 If you're not in a leadership position and you're trying to catch up by copying what the leader does, it isn't going to help you very much.